 Although we strongly encourage you to finalize all your choices at the selections meeting, we do offer you the flexibility to request a change to your initial selections or upgrades at a later time.
-This is a request and must be accepted by us before the change request is final.
-Understand that Change Requests are costly and may cause delays to the completion of your home.
-The stage of construction or availability of materials will be considered when approving Change Requests.
+This is a request and must be accepted by us before the change order is final.
+Understand that Change Orders are costly and may cause delays to the completion of your home.